-Deborah Ajakaiye was born in 1940, in Plateau State capital, Jos, in Northern region of Nigeria.
+Deborah Ajakaiye was born in 1940, in Plateau State capital, Jos, in the Northern region of Nigeria.

 Deborah’s achievement as the first female professor in Physics is indeed exceptional.
 In our world today we come across women doing great things in the science and tech world.
 However, back in the day, such was not common.

-The Yoruba woman shattered the glass ceiling by actually venturing into the world of science.
+The woman of Yoruba origin shattered the glass ceiling by actually venturing into the world of science.
 Coupled with the core conservative nature of the land of her birth, Deborah subtly achieved a great height that still stuns the world till date.

 Prof. Ajakaiye was privileged to have parents who believed in gender equality and the power of education.
 She recalls back then how gender played zero roles in the domestic chores among her siblings.
 She was the 5th of 6 children.